-- take inventory of what is on the school grounds, include how space is used, plants and trees - helpful and destructive, and areas that need cleanup.
+- take inventory of what is on the school or park grounds, including how space is used, types of plants and trees - helpful and destructive, and areas that need cleanup.

 - listen to and respect other points of view before taking action to make a space better.

-Ask students whether they have ever noticed a common area where trash accumulates.
+Ask whether the youth have ever noticed a common area where trash accumulates.
 Discuss what it looks like, how it gets that way, and how they feel about it.
-Discuss briefly whose responsibility it is to clean that up?
-Talk about what things related to the environment are the duty of each person as a responsible citizen.
+Discuss briefly whose responsibility it is to clean that up.
+Discuss what other things related to the environment are the duty of each person as a responsible citizen.

 Define environmental stewardship as the responsible use and protection of the natural world with ongoing practices.

-Distribute copies of the handout "Community Perspectives of Site Cleanup" to students.
+Distribute copies of the handout "Community Perspectives of Site Cleanup."
 Cut one copy of the handout apart into the different roles.
-While they silently read the summary and scan over the list of perspectives, pass out a role to each pair of students or small group.
+While they silently read the summary and scan over the list of perspectives, pass out a role to each pair or small group.
 This is the role they will read carefully and take on as their own perspective.

 Tell them that when we volunteer or take action for the common good, we have to be aware that there are different points of view and other people who can help.
 This discussion will give them tools for when they take action together.

-Have a class discussion about the littered sports field and come to a consensus about the best way to take care of the problem, determining who should do what.
+Have a group discussion about the littered sports field and come to a consensus about the best way to take care of the problem, determining who should do what.

 Reflection question: How do we build peaceful and inclusive communities with our words and actions for the common good?

-Together or separately, walk around the school grounds and region around the school, observing plants, use of space, and ways to make the shared space better, and taking notes about the assets and libilities around them.
+Together or separately, walk around the neighborhood and region around the school, observing plants, use of space, and ways to make the shared space better.
+Take notes about the assets and liabilities around them.

 Discuss some things they observed and what issues they saw that could be improved.
 Write their ideas on large sticky notes.
 Pose this question for think, pair, and share: Is it our responsibility or just nice to take care of nature?